andrewraharjo/src-sim-public/README.md

 curl http://10.8.0.1:8080/launch_src
 ```

+*Note:* the first time you send this request on the instance, the simulation may take up to five minutes to start.

 To stop the simulation, send a request to `http://10.8.0.1:8080/kill` by navigating there in your web browser or running

 ```